iflumpi/emuzeta80/README.md

 # emuzeta80

 emuzeta80 is a minimalistic Z80 emulator written in C++ for fun and educational purposes.
-It provides a concise implementation of the Z80 instruction set, making it an ideal resource for learning about CPU architecture and emulation.
+It provides a simple implementation of the Z80 instruction set, making it an good resource for learning about CPU architecture and emulation.

 ## Getting Started